luca-Serena/DiLeNA/README.md

-For Ripple only, python-ripple-lib library is required.
+For Ripple only, python-ripple-lib library is required, and it can be installed with the following command:

 ``` pip3 install python-ripple-lib ```